 Let’s address each one separately and in detail.

 The first step in any document management implementation is analysis.
 This is true with any type of project.
 And as with any analysis, you need people who know the details of your business and people who understand the details of the technology.
 Typically, this means that your implementation team will have both your staff and your vendor’s staff working together to design the system.

 Picking a vendor that you can rely on is a critical step in this process.
-In this case, not only must the vendor understand document management, but they need to be able to translate business requirements into an actionable plan.
+In this case, not only must the vendor understand document management, but they need to be able to translate business requirements into an actionable plan, and create an effective document management strategy.
 However, it’s more complicated than that.
 The good vendors almost act as if they were detectives at a crime scene looking for clues as to what really happened.
 We’ve seen this time and again, companies don’t really pay attention to their business documents.
 When asked about a particular document, the answers are usually superficial.
 Your staff knows what the documents are and how they are used, but they don’t think about documents as much more than paper that is processed.

-A document management vendor looks at a document and asks the following questions:
+A document management vendor asks the following document management questions:

 - What is the document?